Paull: Geography

 The land in the civil parish is in agricultural use, and is low lying, mostly below 5 m above sea level, and extensively drained by canals and ditches.
 There are minor rises north and east of Paull at Rose Hill, Boreas Hill, and Holme Hill were the altitude reaches approximately 10 m; there is a similar rise at the Paull battery, adjacent south-east of Paull.
 Along the Humber banks are extensive tidal mud flats.
 According to the 2011 UK census, Paull parish had a population of 723, a decrease on the 2001 UK census figure of 765.

 The banks of the Humber require flood defences, with all of the parish within the floodplain of the Humber Estuary.
 As of 2008 the flood defences are thought to be in good condition, with standard of protection is estimate to be to a 1 in 80 or 1 in 100 years flood event.
-At Paull Holme Strays the flood protection banks have been cut (2004) to form an tidal mud flat based nature reserve.
+At Paull Holme Strays the flood protection banks have been cut (2004) to form a tidal mud flat based nature reserve.

 There are historic structures at Paull battery (now a museum Fort Paull) and Paull Holme Tower.

 Paull village

 Paull village is the only habitation of significance in the parish, excluding farms.
 Paull village is accessed via a road off the A1033.

 Paull village includes a church, lighthouse, two pubs (The Royal Oak and Humber Tavern), a village hall and a school.

-Paull also had a small Medium Wave transmitter site from which the signals for BBC Radio Humberside, Absolute Radio and TalkSPORT were transmitted.
+Paull also had a small Medium Wave transmitter site from which the signals for BBC Radio Humberside, Absolute Radio and Talksport were transmitted.
 This was switched off in January 2018, with radio being centred on FM and DAB broadcasts.

 History

+Etymology

+The name Paull probably derives from the Old English pagol meaning 'stake', possibly referring to one used as a boundary marker or as a landmark.